 What is Japanese Knotweed?

 Japanese Knotweed (Fallopia japonica) is a highly invasive plant species that poses a serious threat to properties and ecosystems across the UK.
 Originally introduced from East Asia as an ornamental plant in the 19th century, it has since become notorious for its rapid growth, resilience, and ability to cause structural damage.
 The plant grows in dense clumps with tall, hollow stems that resemble bamboo, and it features bright green, shield- or heart-shaped leaves arranged in a zig-zag pattern along the stem.
 During late summer, it produces clusters of small, creamy-white flowers, adding to its deceptive appearance as a harmless garden plant.
 However, the real danger lies underground, where an extensive root system known as rhizomes spreads laterally and vertically.
 These rhizomes can grow up to 3 metres deep and 7 metres wide, easily penetrating foundations, walls, patios, and drains.
-Japanese Knotweed spreads aggressively and can lie dormant for years before regrowing, making it difficult to control without specialist intervention.
+Japanese Knotweed identification is essential at this stage, as the invasive rhizomes spread aggressively and can lie dormant for years before regrowing, making it difficult to control without specialist intervention.
 Due to its destructive nature, strict regulations govern its treatment and disposal, and early identification is essential to avoid legal, financial, and environmental complications.

 What Does Japanese Knotweed Look Like?